 Some games at PAX East I got to spend a bunch of time with, ask questions of developers and have enough information to really give a full overview of what a game is about.
 Others, I got ten minutes by myself with the game and walked away with quick impressions.
-Here are four games that I got to play on the show floor for a quick demo that you should play too.
+Here is a PAX East 2019 demo round-up of four games that I got to play on the show floor that you should play too.

 Night of the Full Moon